-Breaking into a new technology is always hard, especially for a paradigm shift as drastic as serverless.
+Breaking into new technology is always hard, especially for a paradigm shift as drastic as serverless.
 Even as a long time user of AWS Lambda (relative speaking, since Lambda was only released at re:Invent 2014), I still find myself learning something new about it all the time.

-As a beginner to serverless, you must have all sorts of questions about how to adopt existing practices to this new paradigm.
+As a beginner to serverless, you must have all sorts of questions about how to adapt existing practices to this new paradigm.
 You may be wondering if these practices are even relevant anymore.
 In this post, we will take a whirlwind tour through many of these considerations and help you to get on the right foot as you start this exciting journey into the world of serverless!

 Picking the Programming Language

 As discussed in this post, when developing API endpoints, you should avoid .NET Core (C#, F#) and JVM languages (Java, Scala, Kotlin, …).
 This is because there are significant cold start penalties with these runtimes and you have to run them on higher memory settings to compensate, which makes the cold start performance even worse when running inside a VPC.
 This programming language comparison article provides a good overview.